danielsegev/Naya_college_python_nba_challenge/README.md

 ## Overview

-The NBA Trivia Challenge is a Python-based game that presents players with random NBA player statistics and challenges them to guess the player based on clues provided.
-Players have multiple attempts to guess the player correctly, and they can also request additional clues if needed.
-In advance, it's possible to just explore stats from NBA previous seasons.
+The NBA Challenge is a Python-based game that has two main functionalities:
+1. NBA Trivia - This game presents random NBA player facts and challenges players to guess the correct player based on the clues provided.
+Players have multiple attempts to guess the right answer and can request additional clues if necessary.
+2. NBA Stats Explorer - This tool allows you to explore NBA statistics by year or all-time.
+Simply select an option, choose a key metric (points, rebounds, assists), and the statistics will be displayed.

 ## Features